mattpilla/kaztalek-api/README.md

 ## Stuff to Know
 - Build the UI (not in this repo, and really, doesn't matter what it is) into a top level directory named `ui/`
+- All environment variables can be set in a `.env` file in the root directory